adithyav2325/Java-to-Dsa/README.md

 This repository is organized by concept.
 Each module contains:
 * `README.md`: My complete theory notes and explanations for the concept.
 * `Examples.java`: Runnable code examples.
-* `PracticeProblems.java`: My solutions to logic-building problems.
+* `Practice.java`: My solutions to logic-building problems.
 * `Assignment.java`: My solutions to the end-of-module assignment.

 ## Table of Contents